dharmab/8492sqdn.net/content/guides/vr/index.md

 > This is not a hypothetical; it has _already happened_ to the HP Reverb G2 and some Meta Quest headsets.
 5. You have a [head tracker](guides/headtracker) to fall back on when updates break VR support from time to time.

+_This page contains contributions from my friend Lynx._

 ## Recommended PC Specs

 ### Operating System